 - Annual input price inflation is at its highest rate since the survey began, with a similarly sharp increase expected over the coming 12 months.
 As a result, selling prices are up by a record rate.

 - Both capital investment and Research & Development (R&D) spending growth are below the UK average.
 Businesses plan to slow the rate of growth further in the year ahead.

-Business confidence trend in South East
+Business confidence in the South East

-Domestic sales and exports
+Domestic sales and exports growth